-Roosevelt’s program in special education is a PreK–age 21 certification program leading to a Type 10 special education certificate with LBS1 endorsement.
+Roosevelt’s program in special education is a PreK–age 21 program leading to an Illinois teaching license with an LBS1 endorsement.
 Completion of the program qualifies graduates to teach children with all areas of special education needs, with the exception of sensory impairments and communication disorders.
 The LBS1 classification includes the former categories of learning disabilities, mental retardation, severe emotional and behavior disorders, other health impairments, traumatic brain injury, autism, and physical disabilities.

-Current teachers who hold an early childhood (Type 04), elementary (Type 03), or secondary (Type 09) teaching certificate and who wish to receive state approval to teach students with special needs may complete the requirements for the approval described at the end of this page.
+Current teachers who hold an early childhood elementary or secondary teaching license and endorsement and who wish to receive the state endorsement to teach students with special needs may complete the requirements described at the end of this page.
 The LBS1 endorsement provides specialized training with respect to learning disabilities, mental retardation, severe emotional and behavior disorders, other health impairments, traumatic brain injury, autism, and physical disabilities.

 At the time of admission, advisors review transcripts and evaluate all course work completed at other colleges or universities.
-Advising plans are developed and any deficiencies related to certification requirements are noted.
-If additional course work is needed, the student’s advisor will indicate the course work needed for certification.
+Advising plans are developed and any deficiencies related to licensure requirements are noted.
+If additional course work is needed, the student’s advisor will indicate the course work needed.
 Each student must confer with his/her assigned advisor before enrolling in the program and during each advising period to ensure that all requirements are being successfully completed.

-To earn the MA in special education, students must complete 12 courses (43 semester hours).
-All graduate students must maintain a 3.0 GPA in their graduate courses, and no grade below C is acceptable for certification or the MA degree (C- grades are unacceptable).
-No more than two grades of C or C+ may be applied toward certification or the degree.
+To earn the MA in special education, students must complete 12 courses (40 semester hours).
+All graduate students must maintain a 3.0 GPA in their graduate courses, and no grade below C is acceptable for licensure or the MA degree (C- grades are unacceptable).
+No more than two grades of C or C+ may be applied toward licensure or the degree.

 SPED 419, SPED 442, SPED 443, SPED 445, and SPED 446 have field experience components that provide important first-hand experience in the classroom.
 Students enrolled in field experience courses participate in the classroom as observers and participants in individual, small group, and large group activities.
-Because the special education program leads to Type 10 PreK-21 certification, field experiences are planned to include experiences with diverse learners in early childhood, elementary, middle school, and secondary settings.
+Field experiences are planned to include experiences with diverse learners in early childhood, elementary, middle school, and secondary settings.
 In addition, placements are carefully arranged in order to insure that students have experience in inclusion settings, resource, and self-contained special education classrooms.

 Practicum in special education is divided into two experiences during the same 15-week term: a five-week internship and a ten-week student teaching placement.
 It is arranged in this way in order to provide an intensive experience for teacher candidates at the preschool, elementary, middle school, and secondary school levels.